abiswas3/Random-Walks/content/posts/mont_mult.md

 ## Analysis

-To understand why these algorithms perform the way they do, we look at the x-86 assembly instruction that were executed for each of these algorithms.
-Shown below is the exact x86 assembly instructions that were exectured when running the two new multiplication algorihtms (we ignore SOS as CIOS was known to be faster).
+As a first step towards understanding what is going on, shown below is the `x86`-assembly code that the Rust compiler generates for each of the algorithm implementations.

 + [y-mult](/code/yuval) (Short for Yuval's multiplication algorithm.)
 + [g-mult](/code/opt) (This is CIOS from Acar's thesis with the GNARK optimisation)

+We do not bother with the SOS dump, as we are only interested in comparing the new algorithm with the fastest algorithm.
-These files **only** contain the assembly instructions that were executed from when the function ```scalar_mul``` was called, to when the functions returned i.e. these are the exact instructions for Montgomery Multiplications.
+More specifically, shown above are the assembly istructions that are executed from the time the `scalar_mul` function is invoked, to when it returns control to `main`.
-Instructions that were overhead of our benchmarking code, or the operating system have been filtered out.

-+ [ ] **TODO**: Add a link to this large file (wonder where I should host it?)

-[Here]() is a dump of entire (3 million odd) set of x86 instruction that are executed, when we type ```cargo run``` into our terminal.
+For reference, [here](/code/itrace.out.gz) is a compressed dump of entire (3 million odd) set of x86 instruction that are executed, when we type ```cargo run``` into our terminal (this includes all the linking and loading of libraries by the OS).
-We describe later how to extract the methods we care about from this giant mess of code.
+We describe in a subsequent section how we were able to efficiently extract these instructions.
-For now you can safely trust that they in the files described above.
+For now you can safely trust that they are accurately represented in the files described above.
 The format in which the code is expressed is

 ```